oracle-devrel/technology-engineering/data-platform/data-science-and-ml/shared-assets/art-of-possibile-demo-assets/Footfall Forecasting/README.md

 # Footfall Forecasting

-This demo is going to show Oracle AI Platform capabilities to predict number of customers visiting a Retail space by following composite AI approach.
+This demo is going to show Oracle AI Platform capabilities to predict the number of customers visiting a Retail space by following a composite AI approach.
-Objective is to make accurate predictions about future footfall and make data-driven decisions about staffing, inventory, rental prices as well as optimizing tenant mix by combining various techniques such as descriptive analytics , NLP, image detection and forecasting.
+The objective is to make accurate predictions about future footfall and make data-driven decisions about staffing, inventory, and rental prices as well as optimize tenant mix by combining various techniques such as descriptive analytics, NLP, image detection, and forecasting.

 Reviewed: 2023-12-04